1979 Dallas Cowboys season: Week 16 (Sunday, December 16, 1979): vs. Washington Redskins

-Early in the fourth quarter the Redskins drove to the Cowboys 7 yard line where they would have to settle for a Mark Mosley 24 yard field goal.
-That made the score 21-20 Cowboys.
+Early in the fourth quarter the Redskins drove to the Cowboys' 7-yard line where they had to settle for a Mark Mosley 24-yard field goal.
+That made the score 21–20 Cowboys.

-Staubach threw his only interception of the game when he went deep over the middle from his own 13 yard line where there was no receiver in sight.
-Redskins safety Mark Murphy came down with the ball and returned it down to the Cowboys 25 yard line.
-On the Redskins first play Theismann threw into the end zone for receiver Ricky Thompson.
+Staubach threw his only interception of the game when he went deep over the middle from his own 13-yard line where there was no receiver in sight.
+Redskins safety Mark Murphy came down with the ball and returned it to the Cowboys' 25-yard line.
+On the Redskins' first play, Theismann threw into the end zone for receiver Ricky Thompson.
 Cowboys safety Cliff Harris bumped Thompson and was called for pass interference.
-The penalty placed the ball at the Cowboys one yard line where John Riggins scored to give the lead back to the Redskins, 27-21.
+The penalty placed the ball at the Cowboys' one-yard line where John Riggins scored to give the lead back to the Redskins, 27–21.

-With less than seven minutes to play in the game, it was Riggins who seemed to put the game out of reach for the Cowboys.
-Riggins broke to the outside at his own 34 yard line as he outran Cowboys linebacker Mike Hegman and then broke a tackle by Cliff Harris.
-Riggins then raced away from Cowboys cornerback Dennis Thurman down the right sideline and scored from 66 yards for a 34-21 Redskins lead.
+With less than seven minutes to play in the game, Riggins seemed to put the game out of reach for the Cowboys.
+Riggins broke to the outside at his own 34-yard line as he outran Cowboys linebacker Mike Hegman and then broke a tackle by Cliff Harris.
+Riggins then raced away from Cowboys cornerback Dennis Thurman down the right sideline and scored from 66 yards for a 34–21 Redskins lead.

 With 3:49 left in the game, Randy White recovered a Redskins fumble.
 Roger Staubach only needed three plays to get the Cowboys closer as he connected with Ron Springs for a 26-yard touchdown.
-Springs caught the pass at the five yard line and dragged Redskins cornerback Ray Waddy into the end zone.
-The Redskins still had a 34-28 lead with 2:20 left in the game.
+Springs caught the pass at the five-yard line and dragged Redskins cornerback Ray Waddy into the end zone.
+The Redskins still had a 34–28 lead with 2:20 left in the game.

-With time running out and the Redskins facing a third and one, veteran Larry Cole threw Riggins for a two-yard loss and forced the Redskins to punt.
+With time running out and the Redskins facing a third and one, veteran defensive tackle Larry Cole threw Riggins for a two-yard loss and forced the Redskins to punt.

 The Cowboys stood 75 yards away from an NFC Eastern Division title.
 Roger Staubach went back to work like he had done so many times in his career.
-He drove the Cowboys in only seven plays.
+He drove the Cowboys down the field in only seven plays.
 During the drive he connected with Tony Hill for 20 yards, then to Preston Pearson for 22 yards.
-With 1:01 left in the game Staubach went back to Preston Pearson for a 25-yard gain to the Redskins 8 yard line.
+With 1:01 left in the game Staubach went back to Preston Pearson for a 25-yard gain to the Redskins' 8-yard line.
 From there Staubach lofted a pass into the end zone that Tony Hill came down with.